richelbilderbeek/ProjectRichelBilderbeek/git_workflow.md

 * Only the develop branch pushes to master
 * The feature branch branches and merges with the develop branch

+The current feature branch(es) is/are:
+* brainweaver

 The workflow has multiple phases:
 - Setting up
 - Adding changes
-- Updating from the inegration GitHub
+- Updating from the integration GitHub

 ##Setting up